sei-international/leap-weap-integration/README.md

         $pip install pyyaml pywin32 psutil numpy
         (if pip command is not recognised, get get-pip.py script (https://bootstrap.pypa.io/get-pip.py) and place in python installation folder;from command prompt window, change to python installation folder and run py -3.9 get-pip.py; change to where pip is installed and run above install command)
 4. Download and install latest LEAP and WEAP areas for WAVE, currently:
-      -  LEAP: wave central asia v41 (this will come with require LEAP-Macro country folders)
+      -  LEAP: wave central asia v41 (this will come with require LEAP-Macro country folders, if not or outdated check here: https://www.dropbox.com/home/USAID%20Central%20Asia%20WAVE%20project/Economic%20Modeling)
       -  WEAP: WAVE-SyrDarya 2022_09_13_MABIA
 5. Download or clone leap-weap-integration repository from github and place anywhere on your machine
 6. If running with LEAP-Macro: